 chana dal bhel puri recipe details below:

-- 1 tbsp finely chopped raw mango (optional)
+- 1 tablespoon finely chopped raw mango, optional

 - sev for garnishing

-- salt as required - as there is already salt in the chana dal, add carefully
+- salt as required - as there is already salt in the chana dal. so add carefully

 - add masala chana dal and finely chopped onion, tomatoes, green chili, raw mangoes, coriander leaves in a bowl.